caskeye/DTRPG/README.md

 Can't force user client to quit.
 Infinite loop of attempting to do an operation on something that is not a socket WIN ERROR 1038

+## Notes for next session
+- Since the LLM favours the most recent message to act upon, the player who goes last will receive more attention.
+Look into a way of combining the inputs to avoid this problem.